-Intra-BSS and inter-BSS frame determination(#8111)
+Intra-BSS and inter-BSS frame determination(#8111) (#5201)

+11ax Editor: Add the following text at the end of 27.2.1 Intra-BSS and inter-BSS frame determination:

+A PPDU carrying at least one inter-BSS frame is an inter-BSS PPDU.

+A PPDU carrying at least one intra-BSS frame is an intra-BSS PPDU.

 Spatial reuse operation

+11ax Editor: Modify section 27.9 Spatial reuse operation as described as follows:

 General

-The objective of the HE spatial reuse operation is to improve the system level performance, the utilization of medium resources and power saving in dense deployment scenarios by early identification of signals from overlapping basic service sets (OBSSs) and interference management.
+The objective of HE spatial reuse operation is to allow the medium to be reused more often between OBSSs in dense deployment scenarios, , by early identification of signals from overlapping basic service sets (OBSSs) and interference management. (#5480, #5481, #5487, #6018)

-When the conditions specified in 27.9 (Spatial reuse operation) are met that allow the transmission of an SR PPDU, an HE STA may transmit an SR PPDU to a STA that has indicated support for the role of SR Responder.(#9730, #8087, #8091, #8092)
+There are two independent spatial reuse modes, one called OBSS_PD-based spatial reuse and the other one called SRP-based spatial reuse. (#5480)

 OBSS_PD-based spatial reuse operation

 General

-If the PHY of a STA issues a PHY-CCA.indication with a value equal to BUSY followed by an RXSTART.indication due to a PPDU reception then the STA’s MAC sublayer may a) issue a PHY-CCARESET.request primitive and b) not update its NAV timers based on frames carried in the PPDU if all the following conditions are met:
+If the PHY of a STA issues a PHY-CCA.indication with a value equal to BUSY followed by an RXSTART.indication due to a PPDU reception then the STA’s MAC sublayer may a) issue a PHY-CCARESET.request primitive before the end of the PPDU (#9728) and b) not update its NAV timers based on frames carried in the PPDU if all the following conditions are met:

 The STA has not set the TXVECTOR parameter SPATIAL_REUSE to the value SRP_and_NON_SRG_OBSS_PD_PROHIBITED in any HE PPDU it has transmitted in the current beacon period(#6768)

-The received PPDU is an Inter-BSS PPDU (see 27.2.1 (Intra-BSS and inter-BSS frame determination(#8111)))
+The received PPDU is:

+an Inter-BSS PPDU (see 27.2.1 (Intra-BSS and inter-BSS frame determination(#8111))) and the received PPDU is not a non-HT PPDU carrying a response frame (Ack, BlockAck or CTS frame),

+or contains a CTS and a PHY-CCA.indication transition from BUSY to IDLE occurred within the PIFS time immediately preceding the received CTS and that transition corresponded to the end of an inter-BSS PPDU that contained an RTS that was ignored following this procedure.

--The SPATIAL_REUSE subfield in the HE-SIG-A (if present) of the received PPDU is not set to SRP_ AND_NON_SRG_OBSS_PD_PROHIBITED(#6768)
+The SPATIAL_REUSE subfield in the HE-SIG-A (if present) of the received PPDU is not set to SRP_ AND_NON_SRG_OBSS_PD_PROHIBITED(#6768)

-The received PPDU is not a non-HT PPDU carrying a response frame and(#3222) the RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive, which defines the received power level measured from the legacy portion of the PPDU is below the OBSS_PD level (defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power)).
-Or, the received PPDU is a non-HT PPDU carrying a response frame and the RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive, which defines the received power level measured from the legacy portion of the PPDU is below the OBSS_PDmin_default level (defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power)).(#3222)
+the RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive, which defines the received power level measured from the legacy portion of the PPDU is below the Non-SRG OBSS_PD level (defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power)).

 The PPDU is not one of the following:

-A non-HT PPDU that carries an individually addressed Public Action frame where the RA field is equal to the STA MAC address
+(#9761)A non-HE PPDU that carriers a frame where the RA field is equal to the STA MAC address

-A non-HT PPDU that carries a group addressed Public Action frame
+A non-HE PPDU that carries a Public Action frame

-A non-HT PPDU that carries an NDP Announcement frame(#8111)
+A non-HE PPDU that carries an NDP Announcement frame(#8111) or an FTM frame

+An NDP.

-A STA that takes actions (a) or (b) under the conditions of this paragraph is deemed to perform NON_SRG-OBSS_PD-based spatial reuse (see 27.11.6 (SPATIAL_REUSE)).(#6768)
+A STA that takes actions (a) or (b) under the conditions of this previous paragraph is deemed to perform NON_SRG-OBSS_PD-based spatial reuse (see 27.11.6 (SPATIAL_REUSE)).(#6768)

-(#8111)If the PHY of a STA issues a PHY-CCA.indication with a value equal to BUSY followed by an RXSTART.indication due to a PPDU reception then the STA's MAC sublayer may a) issue a PHYCCARESET. request primitive and b) not update its NAV timers based on frames carried in the PPDU if all the following conditions are met:
+(#8111)If the PHY of a STA issues a PHY-CCA.indication with a value equal to BUSY followed by an RXSTART.indication due to a PPDU reception then the STA's MAC sublayer may a) issue a PHYCCARESET. request primitive before the end of the PPDU (#9728) and b) not update its NAV timers based on frames carried in the PPDU if all the following conditions are met:

 The received PPDU is an Inter-BSS PPDU (see 27.2.1 (Intra-BSS and inter-BSS frame determination(#8111)))